Skip navigation

 OUR BOARD OF DIRECTORS

-Karen Woodhart - Secretary & Advisory Committee Chair
+Karen Woodhart - Secretary of the Board, Chair of Advisory Committee

 Karen brings a wealth of experience and a deep passion for community service to our board.
 With a background spanning multiple interests and professional roles, she is a dedicated advocate for those in need.